 Pre-requisite: ART 250.
 An introduction to the basic types and techniques of printmaking.
-Discussions concerning
+Discussions concerning editions, monoprints, and ethics relating to the printmaking arts and current technology.

 Digital Photography

 An introduction to software applications associated with computer generated images and their manipulation, including 2D animation.